GabrielFrigo4/.emacs.d/README.md

-# EMACS
+# Emacs
 Emacs config

-This repository is the configuration of the emacs code editor that Gabriel Frigo uses
+This repository is the configuration of the Emacs code editor that Gabriel Frigo uses